ianjure/ianjure/README.md

 | [Emigo](https://github.com/ianjure/emigo-chat) | Chat with a study buddy powered by AI.
 | | |
 | <p align="center">**ANALYSIS & VISUALIZATION**</p> |
-| [Walkability and Safety Index](https://github.com/ianjure/project-walkable) | A project proposal for PJDSC 2024 on urban mobility.
+| [Project Walkable](https://github.com/ianjure/project-walkable) | A project proposal for PJDSC 2024 on urban mobility.
 | [New York City Map](https://github.com/ianjure/nyc-map) | A land use and land cover map of New York City using QGIS.
 | [Singapore Regions Map](https://github.com/ianjure/singapore-regions-map) | A simple data visualization of Singapore's regions using QGIS.
 | [Average Precipitation Map](https://github.com/ianjure/average-precipitation-map) | A 3D data visualization of average precipitation using R.